-On Club days the coaches will guide children through a series of activities, games and some events based on the races they will compete in at surf carnivals and competitions, as well as teaching surf lifesaving sport skills, encouraging water and surf confidence, encompassing surf safety and working towards the SLSNZ Achievement Awards. (see Achievement Awards section of this booklet).
-Fun, friendly competition and sportsmanship will be encouraged at all times.
+On Club days the coaches will guide children through a series of activities, games and some events based on the races they will compete in at surf carnivals and competitions, as well as teaching surf life saving sport skills, encouraging water and surf confidence, encompassing surf safety and working towards the SLSNZ Achievement Awards (see Achievement Awards section of this booklet).
+Fun, friendly competition and sportsmanship will always be encouraged.

-2.5 Junior Surf Activities
+e.
+Junior Surf activities

 As noted above, children are grouped according to age as at midnight on 30th September.
-Exceptions to this rule must be cleared by the Junior Surf Co-ordinator.
+Exceptions to this rule must be cleared by the Junior Surf Coaching Co-ordinator.
 Children must be at least 5 years of age to be able to join the Club.
-Children 10 years and over will be grouped in competition and development groups.
+Children 10 years and over may be grouped according to skill development.
+Comprise: